Please read the information below before registering

-This course is designed as an entry level course for therapists (PT, PTA, OT, COTA, SLP, and SLPA) to learn how to utilize hippotherapy as a treatment tool/strategy.
-It is recommended the therapist have 2 years post graduate experience treating patients.
-Hands on practicums with horses are included.
+This course is designed as an entry-level course for therapists (PT, PTA, OT, COTA, SLP, and SLPA) to learn how to utilize hippotherapy as a treatment tool/strategy.
+It is required that the therapist have 2 years post-graduate experience treating patients.
+Hands-on practicums with horses are included.
 Recorded attendance and completion of the course evaluation form is required prior to receipt of the course certificate of completion.

 Course Overview: This course is an overview of the principles of hippotherapy, designed for therapists (PT, OT, SLP, PTA, COTA, SLPA) interested in utilizing hippotherapy in their practice.
-The course is equivalent to 4 days total instruction – the first day day of the course consists of an on-line study component of approximately 4 1/2 hours of study to be completed prior to first day of the three days of in person instruction.
+The course is equivalent to 4 days total instruction – the first day of the course consists of an on-line study component of approximately 4 1/2 hours of study to be completed prior to the first day of the three days of in-person instruction.
 The on-line study consists of foundational information required for an understanding of the principles of hippotherapy.
 You will be enrolled in the online module three weeks before the start of the in-person portion of the course

 Please see approved faculty for this course at the bottom of this page.
 Click on their name to link to a full bio and disclosures.